 Out of a concern for costs, many people turn to do-it-yourself will forms that you can buy at the office supply store or through web-based “legal” services.
 While these forms may have all of the requirements to create a legally binding will, most people should at least consult with an attorney before simply filling in the blanks on a stock document.
 The estate planning process is filled with boundless options, opportunities, and pitfalls, and only a qualified attorney can guide you through.

 Advance directives allow you to appoint someone you trust to make personal and financial decisions for you.
 In Georgia, there are two statutory forms that many people use for their advance directives (they are called statutory forms because the text of the forms is printed in the Georgia Code).
-These forms are the Advance Directive for Health Care and Durable Financial Power of Attorney (this will be replaced by a new statutory power of attorney form effective July 1st, 2017).
+These forms are the Advance Directive for Health Care and Uniform Power of Attorney.

 The Advance Directive for Health Care allows you to appoint a health care agent and successor agents who can make health care decisions for you if you are not able to communicate with your healthcare providers.
 The document also allows you to place resctrictions on your agents’ authority (such as prohibiting them from consenting to an organ donation).
 The document also allows you to give instructions about whether you want to receive life-sustaining treatment if you have a terminal condition from which you are expected to pass away within a short time or if you are in a permanent state of unconscious from which you are not expected to recover.
 These end-of-life instructions used to be the subject of a separate statutory form called a “living will.”

-The financial power of attorney allows you to appoint an agent to make financial decisions on your behalf.
+The uniform power of attorney allows you to appoint an agent to make financial decisions on your behalf.
 In the document, you can specify whether you want your agent to have these powers as soon as you sign the document or only upon the occurrence of a future event (such as if you become incapacitated).
-The revisions to this statutory document that will become effective on July 1st bring more clarity to when third parties can rely upon the document and allow for the appointment of a succesor agent.

 Both power of attorney forms are considered “durable,” which means that the agent you appoint will continue to have decision-making authority even after a court has determined you are legally incapacitated.
 These two statutory documents should be considered as essential as having a last will and testament.
 Our office drafts both statutory power of attorney forms for each client as part of every estate planning package.